orchidsoftware/orchid.software/source/en/docs/builder.md

 After we refresh the page, a new title is displayed on it, instead of the default, but neither placeholder nor value was applied.
-This is because they were not specified in the `inlineAttributes`, fix this:
+It is because they were not specified in the `inlineAttributes`, fix this:

 ```php
 /**